Arenga pinnata: Sap

 Edmund Roberts talks about drinking an alcoholic beverage made in the Cavite area.
 He described it as a "fermented" and "intoxicating liquor".
-He said that it was "the pith furnished with sugar – when the liquor was properly boiled down, a farina...and of the inside of its triangular-shaped fruit a sweetbread was made."
+He said that it was "the pith furnished with sugar – when the liquor was properly boiled down, a farina...and of the inside of its triangular-shaped fruit a sweet bread was made."

 Sugar (jaggery) is also commonly derived from the fresh sap in Indonesia and the Philippines.
 These are traditionally prevented from fermenting by placing crushed chili or ginger in the collecting container.
 The sap is boiled until it reduces to a thick syrup which is then dried into a brown sugar.
-Similar sugar extraction methods are also traditionally used for other sugar palms, like the buri palm (Corypha elata).
+Similar sugar extraction methods are also traditionally used for other sugar palms, such as the buri palm (Corypha elata).

 The raw juice and pulp are caustic.
 This crop may develop into a major resource of biofuel (ethanol).

 Fruit

 The immature fruits are widely consumed in the Philippines (called kaong) and Indonesia (called buah kolang-kaling or buah tap) and are made into canned fruits after they are boiled in sugar syrup.

+The seeds can be used in many different recipes, such as sour soup, or eaten with pandan juice, syrup, or coconut milk.
+These seeds have a chewy and sweet flavor .Young seeds are soft and easy to chew.
+When the fruits are overripe, they will have a harder texture.